-1. The recommendation is compatible with the scale and intensity of the surrounding land uses and zoning pattern.
+- 1. The recommendation is compatible with the scale and intensity of the surrounding land uses and zoning pattern.
 Town center development is intended to support a mix of uses, including residential in all density ranges.

-2. RP-2 zoning at the recommended density is needed to support the number of units needed for a viable project.
-On this site, which is smaller than the original site planned for apartments to the north, the density is greater than what can can be accommodated in TC-1 zoning.
+The recommended condition will help to ensure that the future development will meet the general intent of the TC-1 zoning district and the approved Northshore Town Center development plan. - 2.
+RP-2 zoning at the recommended density is needed to support the number of units needed for a viable project.
+On this site, which is smaller than the original site planned for apartments to the north, the density is greater than what can be accommodated in TC-1 zoning.